Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-\textbf{Audio Modality:} For the CMU-MOSI and CMU-MOSEI datasets, acoustic features are extracted using COVAREP~\cite{degottex2014covarep} at a sampling rate of 100Hz, producing temporal sequences that capture variations in tone of voice across each utterance.
-These features include 12 Mel-frequency cepstral coefficients, pitch tracking, speech polarity, glottal closure instants, and the spectral envelope.
-For the CH-SIMS dataset, acoustic features are obtained with the LibROSA~\cite{mcfee2015librosa} toolkit configured with default parameters and a sampling rate of 22050Hz.
-This process yields 33-dimensional frame-level features comprising a 1-dimensional logarithmic fundamental frequency (log F0), 20-dimensional Mel-frequency cepstral coefficients (MFCCs), and a 12-dimensional Constant-Q chromatogram (CQT).
+\emph{Audio Modality:} For the CMU-MOSI and CMU-MOSEI datasets, acoustic features are extracted using COVAREP~\cite{COVAREP2014} at a sampling rate of 100 Hz, capturing temporal variations in vocal characteristics.
+The features include 12 Mel-frequency cepstral coefficients, pitch tracking, speech polarity, glottal closure instants, and the spectral envelope.
+For the CH-SIMS dataset, acoustic features are extracted using the LibROSA~\cite{LibROSA2015} toolkit with default settings at 22050 Hz, yielding 33-dimensional frame-level features, including log F0, MFCCs, and CQT.

-\textbf{Visual Modality:} For the CMU-MOSI and CMU-MOSEI datasets, visual features are extracted using Facet \footnote{iMotions 2017. https://imotions.com/} at 30Hz, resulting in temporal sequences that include facial action units, facial landmarks, and head pose, thereby capturing dynamic facial expressions across each utterance.
-For the CH-SIMS dataset, the MTCNN face detection algorithm~\cite{zhang2016joint} is first applied to obtain aligned face images.
-Subsequently, the MultiComp OpenFace2.0 toolkit~\cite{baltruvsaitis2016openface} is utilized to derive comprehensive visual cues such as 68 facial landmarks, 17 facial action units, head pose, head orientation, and eye gaze.
+\emph{Visual Modality:} For the CMU-MOSI and CMU-MOSEI datasets, visual features are extracted using Facet (iMotions 2017, \url{https://imotions.com/}) at 30Hz, resulting in temporal sequences that include facial action units, facial landmarks, and head pose, thereby capturing dynamic facial expressions across each utterance.
+For the CH-SIMS dataset, the MTCNN face detection algorithm~\cite{MTCNN2016} is first applied to obtain aligned face images.
+Subsequently, the MultiComp OpenFace2.0 toolkit~\cite{OpenFace2.02016} is utilized to derive comprehensive visual cues such as 68 facial landmarks, 17 facial action units, head pose, head orientation, and eye gaze.